utacarpentries/2019-02-23-UTA/index.md

   <p>
-    When you're writing code, it's nice to have a text editor that is optimized for writing code, with features like automatic color-coding of key words.
-The default text editor on macOS and Linux is usually set to Vim, which is not famous for being intuitive.
-If you accidentally find yourself stuck in it, try typing the escape key, followed by <code>:q!</code> (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.
+    When you're writing code, it's nice to have a text editor that is optimized for writing code, with features like automatic color-coding of key words.  {% comment %} The default text editor on macOS and Linux is usually set to Vim, which is not famous for being intuitive.
+If you accidentally find yourself stuck in it, try typing the escape key, followed by <code>:q!</code> (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.{% endcomment %}
+    Every operating system has its own default text editor with different functionality: notepad for Windows, TextEdit for mac and vim for Linux.
+To standardize our lessons across all platforms, we recommend installing Sublime Text, a popular text editor that works on every platform.
   </p>

   <div class="row">